bitcores/one_chip_pico/README.md

 ### Overview
 A Famicom cartridge running on a Raspberry Pi Pico, heavily derived from the PicoCart64 project.
+__This cart should only be used in official consoles.
+Use in Famicom clones may damage the Pico.
+Full 5v -> 3.3v conversion should be implemented if you want to use in a Famicom clone.__

 This is the program driving the custom cartridge seen in https://forums.nesdev.org/viewtopic.php?p=287730&sid=39f16afe21ae319c02cf7025c29bdbed#p287730